Document Generation Hints

-We have developped algorithms that improve the layout of the diagrams.
-We recommend that you try those algorithm to see if they improve the quality of the diagrams.
+We have developed algorithms that improve the layout of the diagrams.
+We recommend that you try those algorithms to see if they improve the quality of the diagrams.

 To do that, please navigate to the Documents tab, in the Diagrams detailed pane and set the Diagram Layout Optimization Level to Basic:

 Improve Resource Names in AWS